Our Privacy Policy

 • DBS Clearance provider.

-E.10.
+D.9.
+We will obtain the data the school requires from you or from other legitimate sources.
 We see the provision of personal data as necessary to properly employ you at the school and to administer, and for the school to fulfil its obligations under the contract once you are an employee here.
+There is no automated decision making or profiling involved in this processing.